 Alternatively, a hobby or interest you are passionate about (and good at) may easily evolve into a viable business.
 Examples include photography, web design, and fitness.

 Even helping out a friend or neighbor might uncover opportunities for house sitting, dog walking, or handyman services.

-In conclusion, the choices of what to do in retirement are almost limitless.
-The choices range from hobbies to travel to starting your own business.
+The choices are almost limitless.
+They range from hobbies to travel to starting your own business.
 Time is your friend and you have complete control of how you choose to spend your time.